honsiorovskyi/open-url-in-container/README.md

 Signature is very simple cryptographic signature of the URL passed to the extension.

-This is needed to protect you from situations when someone with malicious intentions, knowing that for instance you have a container named `Personal` with your private information, could somehow force you to click on a link that looks like `ext+container:name=Personal&url=https://evil.com/correlationID=XXX`, and therefore, thanks to `XXX` passed to `evil.com` in the `Personal` container, and the same `XXX` passed to the same `evil.com` but (openly) in a public container, track your identity across the containers.
+It is needed to protect you from situations when someone with malicious intentions, knowing that for instance you have a container named `Personal` with your private information, could somehow force you to click on a link that looks like `ext+container:name=Personal&url=https://evil.com/correlationID=XXX`, and therefore, thanks to `XXX` passed to `evil.com` in the `Personal` container, and the same `XXX` passed to the same `evil.com` but openly in a public container, track your identity across the containers.

-To prevent this from happening, this extension will do one of two things:
+To prevent it from happening, this extension will do the following:

 1. If it receives a link without signature (e.g. `ext+container:name=Personal&url=https://evil.com/correlationID=XXX`), it will **ask you** if you really want to open this link, therefore making you aware that someone might be trying to track you,